-Radio 1 brings the biggest party of the summer to Glasgow Green, for two full days of the brightest names in music at Radio One's Big Weekend 2014.
+Radio 1 brings the biggest party of the summer to Norwich, for two full days of the brightest names in music at Radio One's Big Weekend 2015.

 With each year's tickets being won by lucky applicants picked at random, the festival continues to have a sense of excitement about it, as everyone in attendance shares in their fortunate glee at being there.

 Each year the BBC One's Big Weekend is held at a different cities around the British Isles, every Big Weekend has a slightly different feel, as it ingratiates itself with each locale.

 With previous guests of One Big Weekend being such massive stars as Florence & The Machine, Rihanna, Dizzee Rascal, Jay Z, Faithless, Lady Gaga, Foo Fighters and Basement Jaxx to name a few, you are always guaranteed an enormous lineup, as Radio One uses all of its broadcasting weight to bring to festival goers the biggest stars in pop music.

 BBC Radio One's Big Weekend 2015 Lineup